 San Francisco Golden Gate Bridge

 Walking access to the Golden Gate Bridge is available daily, from 5:00 am to 6:00 pm PST or 9:00 pm PDT on the eastern side of the bridge only.
-In the morning, during the week, you'll be sharing the pathway with bicyclists, so if walkers only is more your style, you should plan on walking in the afternoon, after 3:30 pm, or on the weekend.
-Please note, there are no pedestrians allowed to walk across the bridge after posted hours, or overnight.
+In the morning, during the week, you’ll be sharing the pathway with bicyclists, so if walkers only is more your style, you should plan on walking in the afternoon after 3:30 pm or on the weekend.
+Please note pedestrians are not allowed to walk across the bridge after posted hours or overnight.

-Beyond that, there is Hendrik Point, which offers access to various former military batteries.
-If you're on your bike, and you're up for another 11 miles, you can visit Muir Woods National Monument, home of the redwood trees.
-You can also get there is you walked across, and want to take public transport up to the park.
+Beyond that you’ll find Hendrik Point, which offers access to various former military batteries.
+11 miles beyond the bridge, you can visit Muir Woods National Monument, home of the redwood trees.
+You can either bike there or take public transport up to the park.

 Being a visitor in a city with so much to explore can leave you in need of a relaxing treat (especially if the family is in tow!).
 Contact us to book your spa service today.